wkumari/draft-wkumari-owe/README.md

-   Currently, there are many open/unencrypted public WiFi networks, designed for "ease of use" in places such as coffee shops, libraries, etc.  When a user connects to these open networks, they are using an unencrypted connection and their traffic can be trivially viewed by any other user within wireless range, simply by using a networks sniffing tool such as Wireshark.
+   Currently, there are many open/unencrypted public WiFi networks, designed for "ease of use" in places such as coffee shops, libraries, etc.  When a user connects to these open networks, they are using an unencrypted connection and their traffic can be easily viewed and/or intercepted by any other user within wireless range, simply by using a network sniffing tool such as Wireshark.

    While users *should* use a VPN, many do not.
-Places that provide public WiFi access *should* only provide an encrypted SSID, and print the passphrase on the wall or receipts (or similar), but, well, they are a coffee shop, and want to provide easy access to everyone who buys an espresso...
+Places that provide public WiFi access *should* only provide an encrypted SSID, and print the passphrase on the wall or receipts (or similar); but, well, they are a coffee shop, and want to provide easy access to everyone who buys an espresso...